aristanetworks/avd-workshops/workshops/cicd-basics.md

 # CI/CD

-This section walks you through an example CI/CD pipeline leveraging GitHub Actions, Arista Validated Designs (AVD), and Arista CloudVision Platform (CVP).
+This section walks you through an example CI/CD pipeline leveraging GitHub Actions, Arista Validated Designs (AVD), and the Arista CloudVision Platform (CVP).
 The lab leverages the Arista Test Drive (ATD) solution to give you a pre-built environment to get started quickly.
+This section assumes readers have completed the [AVD workshop](avd-lab-guide.md) within their ATD environment.

 Readers should be familiar with the following concepts.